Products on Mercari

-As an OTC market platform, products traded on Mercari eSEF has been uniquely designed to meet the specialist requirements of OTC markets and dealers.
-Through its innovative and flexible system, Mercari has proven itself to deliver fast, efficient, relevant and reliable OTC markets.
+As an OTC market trading platform, products traded on Mercari have been uniquely designed to meet the specialist requirements of OTC market participants.
+Through its innovative and flexible systems, Mercari has proven itself to deliver fast, efficient, relevant and reliable market infrastructure.

 Mercari currently operates efficient and orderly electronic markets in the following classes: